 Well Duh #4: I don’t buy whole garlic.
 I’m sorry, but I can’t.
 Michael hates garlic so much that I don’t know what he would do if he saw a whole head of garlic cloves!
 So I buy a squeeze jar of minced garlic that I can hide in the refrigerator.
 It’s quick and easy – and Michael doesn’t come into the kitchen and smell my knife and ask if there’s garlic in the dish.
 (PSST!
 He didn’t even know there was garlic in this!!)

-This dish was LOVED by the tribe – and my me!
+This dish was LOVED by the tribe – and by me!
 I already have cans of clams in the pantry so I can make it again soon!
 And I promise I won’t wait six months to make it this time!

 And it TOTALLY proved my theory that you can add bacon to ANYTHING and my tribe will love it!